mogbuehi/Project_Moon/README.md

 Click “File Explorer Options”.

 In the “File Explorer Options” dialog box that displays, click the View tab.
-Select “Show hidden files, folders, and drives,” and then click OK, as the following image shows:
+Select “Show hidden files, folders, and drives,” and then click OK
 ---